jazz-community/jazz-plugin-base-service/README.md

 ## Javadoc
 Exhaustive documentation can be found in the API documentation. `Clone` the repo and open `/docs/index.html`.

-## Preparing a release
-* Tag every new release
-* Every new feature **must** have unit tests
-* Any release should be tested exhaustively
-* When introducing breaking changes, make sure to create a new major version and a corresponding branch
-* Use the tycho-versions-plugin to keep version numbers consistent `mvn org.eclipse.tycho:tycho-versions-plugin:set-version "-DnewVersion=1.0.0-SNAPSHOT"`
-* After changing version with the tycho-versions-plugin, make sure to change the MANIFEST.mf file in the test project to match the current release
-* Generate (`mvn javadoc:javadoc`) and release javadoc in the `/docs` folder.

 ## Contributing
 Please use the [Issue Tracker](https://github.com/jazz-community/rtc-absence-widget/issues) of this repository to report issues or suggest enhancements.